Share a Concern

 - Concerns may include: housing/food insecurity; grief; talking about, or threatening suicide; extended or long-term illness, etc.

-- If you have questions about the CARE Team, please contact Steven Martel (Counseling) or Megan Kaptik (Student Conduct).
+- If you have questions about the CARE Team, please contact Kaitlyn Vallance, Student Care & Community Standards.

 Academic Concerns

-- Concerns may include: cheating; plagiarism; fabricating data for an academic assignment.
+- Concerns may include: cheating, plagiarism, and fabricating data for an academic assignment

-- If you have questions about whether a behavior is a possible violation, please contact the Manager of Student Conduct.
+- If you have questions about whether a behavior is a possible violation, please contact Kaitlyn Vallance, Student Care & Community Standards.

 Behavior Concerns

-- Concerns may include: disruption in class; difficulty managing emotions; aggressive behaviors
+- Concerns may include: disruption in class, difficulty managing emotions, or aggressive behaviors.

-- Faculty, student and staff are encouraged to share disruptive, worrisome or threatening behaviors with the CARE Team and Student Conduct using the CARE Team Online Referral Form.
+- Faculty, students, and staff are encouraged to share disruptive, worrisome, or threatening behaviors with the Care Team using the Care Team Online Referral Form.

-- If you have questions about the CARE Team, please contact Steven Martel (Counseling) or Megan Kaptik (Student Conduct).
+- If you have questions about the CARE Team, please contact Kaitlyn Vallance, Student Care & Community Standards.

 - Use this form to report a possible hate crime or incident of bias that you experienced, or witnessed, due to race, color, religion, ethnic or national origin, gender expression, sex, age, disability, or sexual orientation.